 Then: prepare yourself.
 Arriving a few days before to Cusco or the Sacred Valley, allows us to accustom our body to heights.
 There are short hikes near each village that help get you in shape.
 You have to carry your personal belongings yourself: a good sleeping bag, light things and do not forget the rain ponchos.
 In addition to walking as much as they can with their sneakers, if they are new, the foot has to get accustomed.
-I recommend to spend a few nights in Urubamba or in Ollantaytambo.
+I recommend spending a few nights in Urubamba or in Ollantaytambo.
 These two villages are the closest to the starting points.

 During: breathing.
 The trek is hard.
 There are many hours of walking, between 5 and 10 hours according to the days and the physical of each one.
 Many ascents and descents with treads that seem endless.
 Eye: nothing is impossible.
 Everyone can try and achieve it.
 It will be easier if they have a good physique or if they get in shape a little before the crossing.
 Do not load in vain, agencies bring good food and snacks; And their tents are in good condition.
 Do not try to carry unnecessary luggage, so be sure to check with your agency.